 The itching, burning, and scaly skin of athlete’s foot is extremely irritating and contagious.
-Board-certified podiatrist Erik J. Thelander, DPM, FACFAS, and the team at Centennial Foot and Ankle Specialists in Aurora, Colorado, treat athlete’s foot in patients of all ages.
-If you suspect you may have athlete’s foot, call or book an appointment online today.
+Board-certified podiatrist and the team at Foot and Ankle Center for the Rockies Specialists in Aurora, Colorado, treat athlete’s foot in patients of all ages.
+If you suspect you may have athlete’s foot, call the office to schedule an appointment.

 Athlete’s foot — also called tinea pedis — is a fungal infection that usually affects the area between your toes.
 However, this infection can affect other parts of your feet and even spread to your hands if you scratch or pick at it.
 This fungal infection causes dry, itchy, scaly patches to appear on your feet.